Skip to main content

 tip

 Under the hood, PostGraphile polymorphism is powered by @dataplan/pg's polymorphism; some restrictions may apply to what PostGraphile generates for polymorphic types and fields based on what @dataplan/pg supports.
+For example, CRUD mutations are not generated for polymorphic types at this time - see instead Custom Mutations.

 @interface mode:single